w3c/wai-tutorials/source/tables/simple.html.erb.md

 order: 2
 ---

-Use header cell elements (`<th>`{:.elem}) to point out the information that is critical to understand the data in a table.
+Use header cell elements (`<th>`) to point out the information that is critical to understand the data in a table.
 For example the number 210 is meaningless on its own, but becomes information if you know that it is the data for <em>a)</em> the number of properties in <em>b)</em> a given street.

-Those `<th>`{:.elem} elements make header cells distinguishable from and associated with the correct data cells (`<td>`{:.elem}).
+Those `<th>` elements make header cells distinguishable from and associated with the correct data cells (`<td>`).

+Additionally, `<caption>` elements may be used to identify a table in the document which is a way for meeting WCAG 2.0 requirements in [specific situations](caption-summary.html).

 ## Table with header cells in the top row only
 {:.ex}

-This table of concert dates only needs the cells in the top row marked up as `<th>`{:.elem} cells.
+This table of concert dates only needs the cells in the top row marked up as `<th>` cells.
 This is partly because it is such a small table and partly because the data itself is distinctly different in each column.

 {::nomarkdown}
 <%= sample_start %>